Schiffels-Popgen/MICROSCOPE-processing-pipeline/README.md

 ## make_poseidon_packages.sh
  > ⚠️ This script and its helpers are a work in progress and will eventually be replaced by a script that includes PANDORA queries for information.

 Compares the creation time of the genotype dataset in the eager output and the `POSEIDON.yml` of a batch to determine which poseidon packages need creating/updating.
 Those pacakges will be recreated from scratch with `trident init`.
-For batches that contain genotypes from both ssDNA and dsDNA libraries, the **ssDNA libraries are preferred and dsDNA genotypes are ignored**.
+For batches that contain genotypes from both ssDNA and dsDNA libraries, the **ssDNA libraries are preferred and dsDNA genotypes are ignored**!
 Through under the hood calls to `site_ids_to_names.R`, Site names and IDs are pulled from PANDORA, and added to the package janno file.